MicrosoftEdge/webauthn-polyfill/README.md

 Notes on limitations:
 The polyfill only works if the user has created a PIN (and optionally Hello gestures) for themselves in Settings->Accounts->Sign-in options.
 Otherwise, a error will be thrown.

-makeCredential:
-- the attestationChallenge parameter is ignored
+create:
-- the options parameter ignored, including timeOutSeconds, rpId, and excludeList
+- Few parameters are ignored: attestationChallenge, timeOutSeconds, rpId, excludeList, and authenticatorSelection.
-- the returned signature is different between the current Web Authentication API and the polyfill
+- The returned signature is different between the current Web Authentication API and the polyfill.

-getAssertion:
+get:
-- two parameters of the option parameter, timeoutSeconds and rpId, are ignored
+- Few parameters are ignored: parameters, timeoutSeconds and rpId.
-- the returned signature is different between the current Web Authentication API and the polyfill
+- The returned signature is different between the current Web Authentication API and the polyfill.

 ## Contributing